 He also offers several examples of how governments can fall short of legitimacy.
 In one scenario, a monarch rules in absolute wisdom, preserving freedom for her subjects in all domains but the political; still, she is illegitimate because her subjects have no say in who rules them.
 Another government lacks legitimacy because it disregards individual freedom: majority vote alone determines its laws, including one declaring that any person may be sacrificed for organs to save 15 others.
 In a third society, where laws are chosen by random selection from citizen proposals, tyranny reigns because its citizens are governed not by themselves, but by chance.

 Applbaum calls this third failure wantonism.
-Borrowing an image from Porter professor of philosophy Christine M. Korsgaard, he likens wantons, whether individuals or governments, to bags full of cats: they may appear to move as single entities, but have neither reason nor discernible mechanisms of cause and effect.
+Borrowing an image from Porter professor of philosophy Christine M. Korsgaard, he likens wantons, whether individuals or governments, to bags full of mice: they may appear to move as single entities, but have neither reason nor discernible mechanisms of cause and effect.
 Elected leaders who govern by impulse fall in this category, leaving no room for “practices of reason-giving that are public, transparent, and subject to criticism.”
 As he writes, “Rulers that cannot govern themselves cannot legitimately govern others.”